Highland League Weekly - The Podcast

 #HighlandLeague #ScottishFootball #Formartine #TurriffUnited #BanksODee #BrechinCity #BuckieThistle

-Monday Feb 23, 2026
+Feb 23, 2026

-Monday Feb 23, 2026
+Feb 23, 2026

 A massive weekend in the Breedon Highland League!
 Brechin City get a huge win at Glebe Park, where they beat title rivals Brora Rangers despite going down to ten men early on after Brad McKay’s red card.
 A result that blows the title race wide open.
 We also look at the chaos at Princess Royal Park as Clachnacuddin left with a late, highly‑contested winner against Deveronvale.
 Two managerial departures as Strathspey Thistle parted ways with Ryan Esson after their 6–0 loss to Forres Mechanics, and Lossiemouth dismissed Steve Porter following defeat to Inverurie Locos.
 We break down the performances, context, and reaction inside both clubs.
 Elsewhere in the league: